 File Your Claim Under Indiana’s Statutes of Limitations for Personal Injury

 A Fort Wayne slip, trip, and fall lawyer could take the lead in seeking this compensation.
 However, be aware that it is necessary to act quickly.
 Indiana Code § 34-11-2-4 says that people have only two years after a fall to demand payment.
 After the two years have passed, the court nearly never grants a plaintiff permission to file a complaint.
 Even when these circumstances exist, filing the lawsuit as soon as possible is still preferable.

 Contact a Fort Wayne Slip and Fall Attorney Today

-A Fort Wayne slip and fall lawyer could help you by gathering evidence and measuring your losses necessary to protect your legal rights.
+A Fort Wayne slip-and-fall lawyer could help you by gathering evidence and measuring the losses necessary to protect your legal rights.

 Reach out now to schedule a free consultation today!